gciatto/talk-2025-kiu-nesy/content/_index.md

 ## Entities

-- **Predictor**: a sub-symbolic model that makes predictions based on input data, usually a neural network
+- **Predictor**: a sub-symbolic model that makes predictions based on input data, usually a _neural network_

-- **Symbolic knowledge**: structured, formal knowledge that can be represented in a symbolic form.
-The most common forms of symbolic knowledge are
+- **Symbolic knowledge**: structured, formal knowledge that _predictors should comply_ with
-  - _Propositional logic_, simple rules with if-then structure
-  - _Datalog_, a subset of first-order logic with no function symbols, only constants and variables

-- **Fuzzification**: the process of converting symbolic knowledge into a form that can be used by sub-symbolic predictors, e.g. by assigning degrees of truth to symbolic statements
+- **Fuzzification**: the process of _converting_ symbolic knowledge into a _real functions_

-- **Injector**: the main component that injects symbolic knowledge into the predictor, by modifying its architecture, its training process or by other means
+- **Injector**: the algorithm actually performing SKI, by modifying neural architectures, training processes, etc.

 ---